Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 That doesn't mean we have to like them...

 In Europe, until now, selling insects as food has been illegal, although a few countries do sell whole insects for consumption within their borders.
-But that isn't stopping the French.
+But that isn't stopping the French from marketing what some see as the salvation of the planet and others simply call gross French food.
 You can easily order such delicacies as onion-flavoured crickets or whole crunchy insects with chillies online, and some companies offer such delicacies as insect-based burgers.
 These restaurants give them pride of place on their menus...